chorhatarahuduketuri/advent_of_code_2022/README.md

 - Entirely unnecessary containerisation
 - Thoroughly unnecessary usage of dynamic registries
 - The usual attempt to write perl one-liners in python
 - Some absurdly pointless inheritance

+## Fair Warning:
+This contains some rather distasteful misuse of list comprehensions to do things that no one wants to see in ~~production~~ _anywhere_.\
+This, however, is a safe space for perversions of all kinds.
+Please don't take this as an indication of how I code when I'm not wearing pajamas and sitting on a sofa.